 - Arbel National Park located on Mount Arbel near Tiberias.
 Arbel offers both stunning views and a glimpse of history.

-- Hamat Tiberias National Park – Tiberias Hot Springs National Park displays one of the most spectacular mosaics of ancient synagogues in Israel.
-On the site, where the Hot Springs of Tiberias flow, there is also a beautifully preserved 18th-century structure of a Turkish Hamam.
+- Hamat Tiberias National Park – Tiberias Hot Springs National Park displays not only hot springs, but rich history as well.
+Including one of the most spectacular mosaics of ancient synagogues in Israel.

 - Korazim was an ancient town in the Galilee, four kilometers from Capernaum on a hillside above the northern shore of the Sea of Galilee.